 Changes to small company filing options

-We’re streamlining the accounts filing options for small and micro-entity companies.
+From 1 April 2027, we’re also streamlining the accounts filing options for small and micro-entity companies.

 Claiming an audit exemption